AnisBoss/CTFs/BSides Delhi CTF 2019/Seek You El/README.md

 [http://35.232.184.83/index.php?.='or exp(ord(substr(pw,1,1))+1)>0 and user=0x61646d696e and '1'='1]()

-the above payload just check if the ascii (same as ord) of the first character of password + 1 is under 709 or not ; we recived a page with our query.
+the above payload just check if the ascii (same as ord) of the first character of password + 1 is under 709 or not ; we recieved a page with our query.
 We conclude that : <br>
 ```
 ascii(first_char(password))+1 < 709
 ```